-Martin joined Grant Thornton as Partner and Head of Industry and Foreign Direct Investment (FDI) in 2023.
+Martin joined Grant Thornton as Partner and Head of Industry in 2023.
 He is an experienced leader with extensive experience in strategic planning, policy development, marketing, investment decision-making and leadership, operating at the most senior levels internationally in both the public and private sectors.

 Martin is an advocate for diversity, equity and inclusion, and he has been recognised for his leadership on LGBTQ+ equality issues.